WhiteflagProtocol/whiteflag-api/doc/protocol.md

 |`authentication.js`  | Whiteflag originator authentication functions                   |
 |`management.js`      | Whiteflag protocol management message handler functions         |

-Protocol specific configuration paramaters are in `whiteflag.toml` which can be found in the `config/` directory.
+Protocol specific configuration parameters are in `whiteflag.toml` which can be found in the `config/` directory.
 Static protocol data, such as json schemas can be found under `lib/protocol/static`.